Self-hosting

 Create your first table

-A bucket named eddytor is created in the bundled MinIO on boot.
-Register it as a storage connection, then create tables against it:
+A bucket named eddytor is created in the bundled Garage on boot.
+Register it as a storage connection, then create tables against it.
+The credentials are GARAGE_ACCESS_KEY / GARAGE_SECRET_KEY in your .env:

 eddytor create storage s3 --bucket eddytor \